ingesolvoll/kee-frame/README.md

 ## Introducing kee-frame into an existing app

-The chain feature is a pure add-on to re-frame, and can be easily introduced in an existing app.
-The controller feature depends on the specific routing implementation of kee-frame, so to use controllers you might need to adapt your routing.
+Several parts of kee-frame are designed to be opt-in.
+This means that you can include kee-frame in your project and start using parts of it.

+If you want controllers and routes, you need to replace your current routing with kee-frame's routing.
 In order to ease this process, the `start!` function has a configuration option named `:process-route`.
 This can be a function that accepts the route data and modifies it to fit your existing app.

 ## Maturity
 Reasonably well tested through the demo app and production apps at my work.
 API might see some breaking changes in the near future, but hopefully not.
 Eagerly awaiting feedback!